BrunoLevy/geogram/doc/tutorials/Raytrace.md

     end
 ```

-Now the question is how can we represent lists of boxes.
+Now the question is how can we represent a tree of boxes.
 One may think of
 using a `Node` struct, with pointers to children, but it is not a very good
 idea for two reasons: first, all these pointers are going to take a considerable
 amount of memory, and second, allocating all these structures in memory is going